 IT is implementing a campus wide initiative (SCCM) to change our imaging & deployment, desktop support structure, and system lifecycle maintenance policies.
 We are increasingly pushing for standardization for manufacturers and models, so that our support resources can better efficiently serve the community.
 For these reasons, IT recommends Dell business class machines or Apple machines.
 Only these machines will be covered by our Service Level Agreement (SLA) for support.
 Machines that do not meet IT recommendations cannot fall under a SLA.

 We appreciate your flexibility in helping IT provide the very best streamlined support by supporting our investment in new technology initiatives.

 IT provides computer imaging services to Faculty/Staff for specific models of Dell computers.
 An image is a clone of a hard drive, pre-configured with software that can be distributed to one or several other computers.
 This is a DU standardized image configuration that is installed in replacement of the factory installed image that Dell ships with their machines.
-It will contain either Windows 7 Enterprise, Office 2010, Symantec Anti-Virus, and a few other miscellaneous applications.
+It will contain Windows 10 Enterprise, Office 2016, CrowdStrike Antivirus, and a few other miscellaneous applications.

 Macs: There are several advantages and disadvantages to using a Mac for faculty/staff purposes, please consider the following:

 1. Macs are less prone than Windows systems to viruses and spyware.